basdeboer123/aifighting/README.md

 ## Features

 This game is created using JavaScript, the script for Blaze Pose is also in JavaScript.
-We used HTML and CSS for the lay-out and features(moving obstacles, enemy) in the game.
+We used HTML and CSS for the lay-out and features (moving obstacles, enemy, character) in the game.

 ## how_to_play